MLHale/nebraska-gencyber/teachers/building-a-server/README.md

 Lets add a subscriber to catch input events going to the cloudbit:
 * make a POST request, using `POSTMAN` to: https://api-http.littlebitscloud.cc/v2/subscriptions
 * in our case we want to make a server listen for the `cloudbit`, so lets use a URI endpoint as the subscriber
 * Make sure you use the same headers that you used in the `REST` tutorial.
-If you don remember it should be:
+If you don't remember it should be:

-headers:
+`headers`:
 ```json
 {
 	"Authorization": "Bearer <your api key here without the angled brackets>",